The importance of changing the oil filter is known to every driver who maintains the vehicle and seeks to keep the engine in good condition.

 - 3 Leg Oil Filter Wrench Adapter (more customizable for all sizes of filters);

 - Oil Filter Adjustable Wrench with Chain (don’t need extra keys, customizable for all sizes);

-- Swivel Handle Oil Filter Wrench (work almost like wrench with chain).
+- Swivel Handle Oil Filter Wrench (works almost like a wrench with chain).

-- Take some sandpaper in hand, wrap around oil filter and then try unscrewing it again (this may help produce additional grip);
+- Take some sandpaper in hand, wrap it around the oil filter and then try unscrewing it again (this may help produce additional grip);

-- Creating an additional lever with old timing belt and key (see image below);
+- Creating an additional lever with an old timing belt and key (see image below);

-- Using of screwdriver and hammer is a simplest way to remove oil filter from engine, if you are not afraid to get dirty in oil.
-Pierce filter body with screwdriver and then rotate it counterclockwise using hand.
+- Using of screwdriver and hammer is the simplest way to remove the oil filters from the engine if you are not afraid to get dirty in oil.
+Pierce the filter body with a screwdriver and then rotate it counterclockwise using a hand.

 How to Unscrew and Replace a Stuck Oil Filter?
 Learn From Video Tutorial